mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Creating_Editing_Pages/Using_Github_Desktop/Using_Github_Desktop.md

 ## Making changes locally

-We can now do whatever we want with our copy of the wiki!
+We can now do whatever we want with the copy of the wiki!
 By clicking the *Show in Explorer* button we can add, edit, rename, move and delete files.
-This will only change the files on our own computer for the time being.
+This will only change the files on your own computer for the time being.

 {% include spoiler-start %}